 Loading A Truck

-Lets start by looking at just a truck bed and some of the things you’ll need to haul your ATV or UTV.
+Let’s start by looking at just a truck bed and some of the things you’ll need to haul your ATV or UTV.
 This method is great if you own a truck and have only one machine you want to haul.
 Simply load it into the bed of your truck.
-You’ll need some ramps and some tie downs like ratchet straps or something similar.
+You’ll need some ramps and some tie-downs like ratchet straps or something similar.

 The ramps I recommend are these Black Widow ATV Ramps (link to Amazon).
 These ramps hold up to 1500 lbs and fold up for easy storage.
 The thing I like the most about these ramps though, is that they stay connected to my truck while loading and unloading.
 I’ve seen people have accidents while loading their quads before because the ramp slipped out from the truck while the ATV was on it.
-The Black Widow ramps have rubber grips where it rests on the tailgate, and straps you can hook from the ramp to your truck.
-The ramp doesn’t go anywhere while loading or unloading the ATV.

 If the bed of your truck isn’t big enough for your ATV, or you just want more room.
 You could buy these Ramp Extenders On Amazon.
 They double as ramps for loading and unloading, and they will extend the bed of your truck about 2 feet.
 They do cost more than the Black Widow ramps, or most regular ramps for that matter.
 But if you need the extra space, it’s an option to look at.
 They do look good for adding space for extra fuel and stuff like that.